los-cocos/cocos/utest/pyglet_mockup1/readme.txt

 pyglet mockup 1

 This is work in progress.
-Grown from an empty package to the current form in the spirit of TDD: just adding the minimal code that allows to run test_actions.py In particular, CocosNode and Actions can be instantiated.
+Grown from an empty package to the current form in the spirit of TDD: just adding the minimal code that allows to run tests related to actions.
-Other test may need to improve the mockup.
-Keep it simple.

-Provides (window) heigh, width needed by director.
-Some GL constants are recognized.
-Some gl functions calls are accepted (with do-nothing body)
+Overview:

+Keep the most near to do-nothing, remember-nothing as possible.
+Thus, it accepts the most basic calls from cocos and does nothing nor remembers nothing for this calls.
+The only exception is pyglet.window.Window which stores the width, size passed by director.init, because director.window.width and director.window.height are widely used in cocos code.

+What not to add:

+pyglet objects, functions or methods with low count usage from cocos.
+In general, code that effectively does or memorize something.
+In particular, do not capture or do anything with glZzz calls; it is fine to add a signature/pass, but only for commonly used functions.

+Capabilities:

+ pyglet.window.Window can be instantiated, it only provides width and height Director can be instantiated from cocos.director import director works director.get_window_size() works
+ CocosNode and all the actions in BaseActions can be instantiated pyglet.clock.schedule ( also unschedule, etc) acepted (non memorized) some GL constants and gl functions are accepted (if you load them with from pyglet.gl import *).